kateLap/kateLap.github.io/index.md

 ## INTERESTS <a name="2"></a>

-- deep learning.
+- DEEP LEARNING.
 At the university I have some difficult but interesting subjects such as OOP, System programming, Hardware design, Cirquit design.
 I spend a lot of time doing laboratory works which are useful and hard at the same time.

-- travelling.
+- TRAVELLING.
 I've already visited a lot of different European countries.
 Every year I go abroad during my vacation.
 That's great to visit beatiful places and meet foreignes.
 Especialy I enjoy going to the mountains and climbing them or skiing in winter.

 ## LINKS <a name="3"></a>